slurmulon/bach/docs/guide.md

 It also encourages people to discover, establish and refine conventions.

-Lets explore some of the different ways you could use nesting to represent the track.
+Lets explore some of the different ways you could use nesting to represent a track.

 Say we have the following track, representing the harmony of a funk song: